top of page

 Our Mission is to support and educate youth, adults, parents and healthcare professionals about mental health, the disease of addiction, and the negative effects on families and our communities.
 We will provide a safe and caring home environment for those in various stages of recovery and support them throughout their journey.

-Education would be concentrated on prevention and would ideally reduce or eliminate the stigma associated with the disease of addiction and mental health issues by utilizing the voices of those in recovery, their friends, family members, and healthcare professionals.
+Our education is concentrated on fentanyl poisoning and prevention of the disease of addiction.
+Ideally reducing the stigma associated with the disease of addiction and mental health issues by utilizing the voices of those in recovery, their friends, family members, and healthcare professionals.

 Working together, we can prevent our loved ones from starting down the path towards addiction by providing the tools and education to better understand mental health, combat the disease of addiction and help those with these diseases.